HomeDirectoriesBusiness Directory Myths to Ditch in 2025

 Q: How many business directories should I list my company in?

-A: Quality trumps quantity.
+A: Quality beats quantity.
 Research from Search Engine Journal suggests focusing on 15-25 high-quality directories rather than hundreds of low-quality ones.
 Start with major platforms like Jasmine Business Directory, industry-specific directories, and local directories relevant to your region.

 Q: Do directory listings help with mobile search visibility?